 Leaving the comfort of home behind to attend addiction treatment can be scary.
 However, the best treatment options don’t always equal the closest treatment options.
 By being willing to travel to receive addiction treatment, clients open themselves up to receiving the care that will best fit their individual needs.

 Additionally, when a person travels for treatment, they’re removing themselves from a potentially toxic and triggering environment.
 Doing so can aid in a person’s recovery.

 The Treehouse: A Texas Inpatient Drug And Alcohol Rehab

 Forty-five minutes from the hustle and bustle of Dallas sits Scurry, Texas—a small town with miles of farmland, wooded countrysides and clear skies.
-Scurry is home to Addiction Campuses’ Texas facility, The Treehouse.
+Scurry is home to Vertava Health’ Texas facility, The Treehouse.
 On this spacious, 65-acre campus, patients will experience The Treehouse’s innovative and holistic approach to individualized addiction treatment.

 The Treehouse believes that it takes the mind, body and spirit working together for patients to heal from addiction and find success in long-term recovery.
 To achieve this, they offer a combination of behavioral therapies, experiential therapies and holistic modalities.
 Each patient works with a treatment team of licensed therapists and clinicians to design an individualized treatment plan that best fits their personal needs.
 A treatment plan can include any number of services offered on campus, including:

 - Medically supervised detox

 - Medication-assisted treatment

 Beyond traditional therapies, The Treehouse offers patients the opportunity to engage in different activities that build self-confidence, foster healthy relationships with others and teach essential recovery skills.